grimmpp/home-assistant-eltako/docs/heating-and-cooling/readme.md

 | 5           | Temperature Controller | Physical wall-mounted temperature sensor and controller in one box. |
 | 6           | Actuator | Bringing the valve into the right position. |

-## Actuator Configuration in Device
+## Actuator Configuration in Device via PCT14

 * **Heating is enabled** as default.
 * **Operating state** instead of switching state is enabled.